General Support

 Price Quote Format

-In the data table above, you can that the CBOT Wheat is quoted with a “carat” character (^).
+In the data table above, you can see that the CME Group Wheat is quoted with a “carat” character (^).
 This signifies that the quote is not in decimals.

-CBOT Wheat is quoted in cents and eighths per bushel.
+CME Group Wheat is quoted in cents and eighths per bushel.
 A price quote of 334^6 means: “334 and 6/8ths cents”.
-The minimum price fluctuation for CBOT Wheat is 2/8ths of a cent (as it is for Corn, Oats and Soybeans).
+The minimum price fluctuation for CME Group Wheat is 2/8ths of a cent (as it is for Corn, Oats and Soybeans).

-Prices for the CBOT Bond complex are also quoted with a carat.
+Prices for the CME Group Bond complex are also quoted with a carat.

 The 30-year Treasury Bonds and 10-year Treasury Notes trade in basis points and 32nds and half 32nds, while the 5-year Treasury Notes trade in quarter-32nds.
 With the 5-year Notes, the convention is to indicate quarter ticks by ending the quote with either “2” or a “7” (rather than a “25” or “75”).
 The quote format for Bonds is detailed below: